dambold/tulsa-coffee-trends/README.md

 ## 📄 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License, free to use, modify, and share.

 ## ✨ Author